Sima Yue: Background and early career

-Sima Yue was the eldest son of Sima Tai (司馬泰; posthumously known as Prince Wenxian of Gaomi (高密文献王)), who was a son of Sima Yi's brother Sima Kui (司馬馗), making Yue a second cousin of Jin's founding emperor Emperor Wu.
-Sima Yue's mother was a grand-daughter of the Wei official Yang Jun (杨俊).
+Sima Yue was the eldest son (Note: While Sima Yue's biography in Book of Jin recorded that he was the second son (次子), Sima Tai's biography in the same work listed him as the eldest.
+As Yue was also heir to the Princedom of Longxi before he was made Prince of Donghai, it was more likely that he was the eldest son.
+Another possibility was that he had an elder brother who died young.) of Sima Tai (司馬泰; posthumously known as Prince Wenxian of Gaomi (高密文献王) (Note: Emperor Hui's biography in Book of Jin erroneously recorded Sima Tai's title as "Prince of Longxi" when he died in 299.
+It is unknown when exactly Tai's title was changed from "Prince of Longxi" to "Prince of Gaomi", but it should be between 296 and 299.
+After Sima Tai's death, his third son Sima Lüe was the next Prince of Gaomi.)), who was a son of Sima Yi's brother Sima Kui (司馬馗), making Yue a second cousin of Jin's founding emperor Emperor Wu.
+Sima Yue's mother, a Lady Yang, was a grand-daughter of the Wei official Yang Jun (杨俊).
+(Note: The Wei Jin Shiyu recorded that Yang Jun's grandson Yang Yi was a maternal uncle of Sima Yue.
+Yang Jun himself was on good terms with Sima Yi; Sima Yi tried but failed to save Yang after the latter offended Wei emperor Cao Pi in 222 (Yang committed suicide).)
 In February 266, after Emperor Wu established the Jin dynasty, Sima Tai was named Prince of Longxi on 9 February.
 As the eldest son, Yue's first title was "Heir to the Princedom of Longxi" (陇西世子).
 It was in this capacity that he was made a teacher who taught the classics to the crown prince Sima Zhong; other such teachers include Yang Miao (杨邈) and Sima Yao (司马繇), son of Sima Zhou.
 His wife Lady Pei was a younger sister of Pei Dun, son of Pei Kang, elder brother of Pei Kai; Pei Kang was an ancestor of the historians Pei Songzhi and Pei Ziye.